mjakeman/extension-manager/po/README.md

 # Translating Extension Manager
 Contributions to translations are always welcome!

-If you totally new to GTK software transitioning or software development in general, fear not!
-Everything here explained as detailed, as possible!
+If you are totally new to GTK software translation (or software development in general), fear not!
+The entire process is explained below in as much detail as possible.
+If you have any trouble, please [get in touch](https://github.com/mjakeman/extension-manager#-community).

 If you already have experience with translating GTK applications, remember that Extension Manager is written in C. You will need to rebuild it every time you make a change to the `po` files.